mvaganov/self/RESUME_redux.md

 #### CIS Tutor at DeVry University (Fremont Campus)
 *March 2002 to October 2004*

+CRLA certified, Tutor of the Semester (Summer 2003), Head Tutor (Fall 2004)

 ## Education
 #### Keller Graduate School of Management
 *September 2006 to 2010*